 Early intervention in psychosis (EIP) service

-We support clients with their current problems, promoting recovery and maintaining wellness, and helping them return to normal activities in their community life.
+We support clients with promoting recovery and maintaining wellness, and helping them return to normal activities in their community life.
 We work with those presenting with First Episode psychosis, and their families, to reduce the duration of untreated psychosis.
 Symptoms may include hallucinations, odd beliefs and ideas of reference, problems with thinking, paranoia as well as disturbances in sleep, appetite, mood and a decline in function.

 - relapse prevention medication management psychology interventions